Search for a recipe

 • Repeat the process.
 Make sure the eggplant is turned every time for even roasting

-• Continue broiling till the eggplant skin starts shrinking.
+• Continue broiling till the eggplant skin starts to shrink.
 Mine got done around 25 minutes

 • After that Broil for 2 minutes in 500 F and repeat

-• Broil till the eggplant skin shrunks and skin peels off easily (broil time may vary depending on the eggplant size)
+• Broil till the eggplant skin shrinks and skin peels off easily (broil time may vary depending on the eggplant size)

-• In a tadka pan add urad dal, red Chilli and mustard seeds with few drops of oil
+• In a tadka pan add urad dal, red Chilli, and mustard seeds with a few drops of oil

 • Cook till dal turns golden brown.
 Let the dal cools down